vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 connection to a TLS server that does not respond with a validatable extension reply.

-However, in a mixed-use deployment of WebPKI and DANE, there is the possibility that the security of a TLS client is downgraded from DANE to WebPKI.
-This can happen when a TLS client connection is intercepted and redirected to a rogue TLS server presenting a TLS certificate that is considered valid from a WebPKI point of view, but one that does not match the legitimate server's TLSA records.
-By omitting this extension, such a rogue TLS server could downgrade the TLS client to validate the mis-issued certificate using only the WebPKI and not via DANE, provided the TLS client is also not able to fetch the TLSA records directly from DNS.
+However, in a mixed-use deployment of PKIX and DANE, there is the possibility that the security of a TLS client is downgraded from DANE to PKIX.
+This can happen when a TLS client connection is intercepted and redirected to a rogue TLS server presenting a TLS certificate that is considered valid from a PKIX point of view, but one that does not match the legitimate server's TLSA records.
+By omitting this extension, such a rogue TLS server could downgrade the TLS client to validate the mis-issued certificate using only the PKIX and not via DANE, provided the TLS client is also not able to fetch the TLSA records directly from DNS.

 The ExtSupportLifetime element of the extension provides a